The Telephone Girl (serial): Cast

 Note: Each episode has a new leading man.
 Among these were George O'Hara and Eric St. Clair.

 Production

 The 25-year-old Mal St. Clair directed The Telephone Girl in a flurry of activity in late 1923 and early 1924.
-St. Clair signed in December 1923 with FBO to direct the series to begin filming in February of 1924.
+St. Clair signed in December 1923 with FBO to direct the series to begin filming in February 1924.
 Warner Bros. studios, which had been impressed with his Fighting Blood series for FBO, enlisted St. Clair to make his first feature film, George Washington, Jr., which he shot in the month of January 1924, then returned to FBO to complete his contract for The Telephone Girl.

 Photographer Lee Garmes acted as cameraman on both the Fighting Blood and The Telephone Girl series and later followed St. Clair to Warner Bros. and then Paramount Pictures where he would win Academy Awards for his cinematography.